Arch of Septimius Severus (Leptis Magna)

-The Arch of Septimius Severus is a triumphal arch in the ruined Roman city of Leptis Magna, in present-day Libya (and Roman Libya).
+The Arch of Septimius Severus is a third-century triumphal arch in the ruined Roman city of Leptis Magna, in present-day Libya.
 It was commissioned by the Roman Emperor Septimius Severus, who was born in the city.
-The arch was in ruins but was pieced back together by archaeologists after its discovery in 1928.
+The arch fell into ruin in the fifth century, and was rebuilt through anastylosis by archaeologists after its rediscovery in 1928.

 Context

 The Emperor Septimius Severus ruled through a period of architectural revival.
 He was the first Emperor born in the provinces since Hadrian and Trajan.
 He was popular for his military successes, especially those over the Parthian Empire from 194 to 195.
 He had been declared emperor by his troops.
 With the military success of the Emperor came a dramatic building program in Rome as well as in his city of birth, Leptis Magna, which is now a World Heritage Site.
 Part of his building programs, erected to celebrate the triumph of the Parthian victories, were two arches in Rome as well as one in Leptis Magna.

 While the exact date is not agreed upon, it is generally accepted that the Arch of Septimius Severus at Leptis Magna was erected on the occasion of the Severus' African tour in 203.
 Built as a tetrapylon, the four-way arch marks the intersection of the two most significant urban roads, the cardo, north–south direction, and the Decumanus Maximus, the main east–west thoroughfare of this once-prominent port city of the Roman Empire in Africa.
 The city as well as the arch fell into ruin and was abandoned after barbarian invasions of the late 5th century.
 Justinian later appropriated Leptis Magna, utilizing sculpture from the arch in his great basilica.